0xdewy/quicksort-huff/README.md

 ```

 ### Safety
-This is extremely sketchy and unaudited.
+This is extremely sketchy.
+Don't use for production.